 That’s why Vermilion has been contributing to United Way since 1996 and organizing an annual United Way workplace campaign since 1998.
 United Way recognized our efforts with a 2020 Community Impact Workplace Excellence Award and a 2013 Spirits of Gold award in the category of Leading the Way (under 500 employees).
 Spirits of Gold is United Way's recognition gala, celebrating the spirit and generosity of the people, agencies and workplaces that displayed outstanding leadership and dedication during United Way's annual Campaign.
 United Way also recognized our 2015 workplace campaign’s backpack mountain as one of its “Top 5 Campaign Moments” – our staff filled some 200 backpacks for Inn from the Cold, a local charity that focuses on supporting families that are homeless.

-Since 1996, Vermilion has contributed more than $4.2 million to support local non-profit organizations and social programs through the United Way.
+Since 1996, Vermilion has contributed nearly $4.4 million to support local non-profit organizations and social programs through the United Way.

-Our 2019 campaign raised over $200K, with more than 90% staff participation through pledging, events and contests.
+Our 2020 campaign was held almost 100% virtually, recognizing that the majority of our staff were working remotely – yet still raised over $160K, with more than 70% staff participation through pledging, events and contests.
 We are proud of this achievement, particularly its impact on the community.
-This donation will provide more than 100 Calgarians access to basic needs, including food and shelter, ensure more than 400 children and youth are empowered and successfully transition to adulthood, or connect more than 600 Calgarians to necessary resources to support their wellbeing.
+This donation will provide more than 65 Calgarians access to basic needs, including food and shelter, ensure more than 45 children and youth are empowered and successfully transition to adulthood, or connect more than 130 Calgarians to necessary resources to support their wellbeing.

 Vermilion set up the Charles W. Berard Undergraduate Scholarship in Natural Resources and Environmental Law in 2009 to pay tribute to the life, work and memory of Charlie Berard, a dear friend to many at Vermilion, and our corporate secretary from 1997-2009.
 Each year, a scholarship of approximately $5,000 is awarded to a continuing undergraduate student entering third year in the Faculty of Law at the University of Calgary with a demonstrated interest in Natural Resources & Environmental Law.
 A key part of the criteria is a candidate who best demonstrates leadership and support to the community, and alignment to Vermilion's core values of Excellence, Trust, Respect and Responsibility.